An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Modelling

-where we have defined the set of multipath component indices $\call=\{1,\dots,L\}$.
+where we have defined the set of multipath component indices $\call=\{1,\dots,L_|max|\}$.
 The prior density of the multipath coefficient $\alpha_l$ is conditioned on $z_l$, such that $z_l=0$ implies $\alpha_l=0$ and $z_l=1$ gives a Gaussian density with variance $\eta$:

-When performing inference in this model, the estimated number of active multipath components is $\hat L \triangleq ||\hat\balpha||_0$, where $\hat\balpha$ is a vector containing the estimates of $\alpha_l$ for all $l\in\call$.
+When performing inference in this model, the estimated number of active multipath components is $\hat L \triangleq \norm{\hat\balpha}_0$, where $\hat\balpha$ is a vector containing the estimates of $\alpha_l$ for all $l\in\call$.

 We finally need to impose a prior model on the multipath delays $\tau_l$, $l\in\call$.
-The only prior information available is through the assumption that for all $l\in\call$ we have $0\le\tau_l\le T_|CP|$ so an i.i.d. uniform prior is used:
+The only prior information available is through the assumption \eqref{assumption} that implies that for all $l\in\call$ we have $0\le\tau_l\le T_|CP|$.
+To express this an i.i.d. uniform prior is used: